 Of course, it's important to check your school's policies regarding parent-volunteers before you extend any requests for help.
 For safety and security issues, most schools now have paperwork for parents to fill out.
 Here are some suggestions on ways in which students' family members can help at school:

-- Lunchroom, recess, and free-time monitors – Parents can be an extra set of eyes, ears, and hands during these more relaxed times of day.
+- Lunchroom, Recess, and Free-Time Monitors: Parents can be an extra set of eyes, ears, and hands during these more relaxed times of the day.

 Don't forget that volunteering can occur after school hours and on weekends, too.
 Parents who work full-time can get involved by helping out at home: cutting out bulletin-board displays, counting soup can labels to exchange for free classroom supplies or equipment, organizing special events, planting classroom gardens, building bookshelves, and so on.